-There are four main ways to operate your Roku TV without a remote.
-You can use the physical power button, the smartphone app, a game console, or a third-party universal remote.
+If you’re wondering how to turn on Roku TV without a remote, you’ll be glad to know that there are multiple ways to do so.
+These include using the physical power button, the smartphone app, a gaming console, or a third-party universal remote.
 Here’s a thorough overview of all four methods.

 1. Use the Power Button

 The most straightforward way to turn on your Roku TV is to use the built-in power button.

 Yes, you have to walk over to your TV, but it’s a reliable method.

 Unfortunately, there’s no single, standard model of Roku TV.

 Depending on the manufacturer, model, and model year, the button can be in several locations.

 The back right side

 Many Roku TV power buttons are located on the back of the housing, near the right side of the unit.

 This can be an awkward location if your TV is wall-mounted.